Ukulele and Arthrosis: How To Play Without Pain

 Playing for shorter sessions—just 10 to 15 minutes at a time—can prevent pain.

 It’s better to play a little every day than to overdo it in one session.
+This kind of gentle, regular practice is often what brings the best long-term progress.

 Keep a Positive Mindset!